russell-archer/StoreHelper/Sources/StoreHelper/Documentation.docc/guide.md

 public class StoreHelper: ObservableObject { ... }
 ```

-- An instance of `StoreHelper` is stored in a `@StateObject` property in your demo project's app object `StoreHelperDemoApp`, and added to the SwiftUI view environment :
+- An instance of `StoreHelper` is stored in a property in your demo project's app object `StoreHelperDemoApp`, and added to the SwiftUI view environment:

 ```swift
 @main